-As most of you know, the National Registry is an adaptive test that gets progressively harder as you do better and progressively easier as you do worse.
-The test is looking for you to maintain a level of difficulty that is above a certain threshold rather than a minimum percentage of correct answers.
-In fact, one can theoretically pass the National Registry by with a percentage score that would be failing in a traditional class!
-Because of this, it is difficult to gauge how you're doing mid test.
-If you've been killing it, you will be getting insanely hard questions and may feel like you were unprepared.
+The National Registry's Computer Adaptive Testing is a test that can get progressively harder as you do better and progressively easier as you do worse.
+The test is looking for you to maintain a level of difficulty that is above a certain level rather than a minimum percentage of correct answers.
+In fact, one can theoretically pass the National Registry with a percentage score that would be failing in a traditional class!
+Because of this, it is difficult to gauge how you're doing mid-test.
+If you've been killing it, you might be getting insanely hard questions and may feel like you were unprepared.
 Conversely, if you've been answering everything incorrectly, you will get very easy questions which may lead you to believe that you came in overly prepared.

 The question format of this test is fairly standard.
-You will have a question which can range from scenarios to basic knowledge to EKG interpretation that will be accompanied by four choices.
+You will have a question that can range from scenarios to basic knowledge to EKG interpretation that will be accompanied by four choices.
 The choices will generally have two obviously wrong answers and two answers that are very close.
-You may not go back to questions and you may not skip questions.
+You may not go back to questions, and you may not skip questions.

 As if the changing difficulty of the test isn't stressful enough, the number of questions you get is unpredictable.
-Some people will get 70 and some will get 150.
 Generally, the test will cut you off when it "decides" that it has enough information about you to judge your competency.
-That is to say, if you consistently do very well (or very poorly for that matter) then you will get cut off early.
-If you straddle the "passing line" then you will get a very long test.
+Some people will get 70, and some will get 150.
+That is to say, if you consistently do very well (or very poorly, for that matter), then you will get cut off early.
+If you straddle the "passing line," then you will get a very long test.
 In some cases, though, students will be selected on a random basis to take the entire test regardless of their performance.
 It is assumed that these are calibration tests that are used to keep the content relevant.
-As with most things, there is always an exception to the rule so don't get hung up on your test length.
-As I said, it is pretty unpredictable.
+As with most things, there is always an exception to the rule, so don't get hung up on your test length.

 How to Formulate a Study Schedule